IT2810/it2810-webutvikling-h18-prosjekt-3-42/README.md

 }
 ```

-If we want to navigate to another part of the application we need to use call the navigator and where we want to navigate to.
+If we want to navigate to another part of the application we need to call the navigator and where we want to navigate to.
 Note that if we navigate to a place which is not possible or not defined nothing happens.
 In our HomeScreen component we have added a button which navigates us to SecondScreen.
-This SecondScreen is also defined in the RootStack such that we can navigate to it.
+This SecondScreen is also defined in the RootStack so that we can navigate to it.
 In SecondScreen we have a button which allows us to go back to the previous screen.
 In this case that will be HomeScreen, but it can be more powerful than that if used more creatively.

 ```javascript
 import React from 'react';